 - Horse Shows by the Bay - Founded in 2004, this equestrian festival has grown to attract thousands of the nation's best horses and riders.
 It encompasses four consecutive weeks of premier hunter/jumper competition.

-- The athletically inclined will find a number of competitive events, including the Bayshore Marathon, TC Zombie Run, Bigfoot Snowshoe Race, Cherry Roubaix, the M22 Challenge, Traverse City Triathlon, and the Sleeping Bear Marathon.
+- The athletically inclined will find a number of competitive events, including the Bayshore Marathon, TC Zombie Run, Bigfoot Snowshoe Race, the M22 Challenge, Traverse City Triathlon, the Sleeping Bear Marathon, and the North American Vasa Ski Races.

 - Elk Rapids Harbor Days - A small town celebration with a big reputation.
 One of the best fireworks shows in Michigan!